 Jacob Taubes in Context.
 Philosophy of Religion in Germany after 1945

-The research project also contributes to the ongoing discussion on the intellectual foundations of the German Federal Republic, here in the field of religio-philosophical thought.
-It will center less on the major works in this field and instead focus on preliminary drafts, essays, and projects, examining not only interventions in public debates, but also correspondence among the relevant intellectuals.
-Besides gaining insights into the thought workshops, it wants to explore with unfinished projects, which have sometimes been more influential than a magnum opus.
-In this way, the research project launches an attempt to give the study of ‘minor forms’ of theory-making more weight besides its usual subject area and approach.
+The research project also contributed to the ongoing discussion on the intellectual foundations of the German Federal Republic, here in the field of religio-philosophical thought.
+It centered less on the major works in this field and instead focussed on preliminary drafts, essays, and projects, examining not only interventions in public debates, but also correspondence among the relevant intellectuals.
+Besides gaining insights into the thought workshops, it wanted to explore with unfinished projects, which have sometimes been more influential than a magnum opus.
+In this way, the research project launched an attempt to give the study of ‘minor forms’ of theory-making more weight besides its usual subject area and approach.

-Landmann und Taubes.
-Historische, wissenschaftspolitische und intellektuelle Kontexte eines akademischen Zerwürfnisses, in: Jörn Bohr, Matthias Wunsch (Hg.): Kulturanthropologie als Philosophie des Schöpferischen.
-Michael Landmann im Kontext, Nordhausen: Bautz Verlag 2015 (Philosophische Anthropologie – Themen und Positionen, Bd.
-12), S. 181–201.
+- Landmann und Taubes.
+Historische, wissenschaftspolitische und intellektuelle Kontexte eines akademischen Zerwürfnisses, in: Jörn Bohr, Matthias Wunsch (eds.): Kulturanthropologie als Philosophie des Schöpferischen.
+Michael Landmann im Kontext.
+Nordhausen: Bautz Verlag 2015 (Philosophische Anthropologie – Themen und Positionen, Vol. 12), 181–201

-Between Utopia and Redemption: Gustav Landauer’s Influence on Gershom Scholem, in: Paul Mendes-Flohr/Anya Mali (eds.), Gustav Landauer: Anarchist and Jew, Berlin/Munich /Boston: de Gruyter 2015, p.
-82–91.
+- Between Utopia and Redemption: Gustav Landauer’s Influence on Gershom Scholem, in: Paul Mendes-Flohr, Anya Mali (eds.): Gustav Landauer: Anarchist and Jew.
+Berlin, Munich, Boston: de Gruyter 2015, 82–91

 Apokalypse und Politik.
 Zur Aktualität von Jacob Taubes